microsoft/FASTER/cs/README.md

 ## More Examples

-Several example projects are located in cs/playground (available through the solution).
-You can also check out more samples in the unit tests in /cs/test, which can be run through the solution or using NUnit-Console.
-A basic YCSB benchmark is located in cs/benchmark, also available through the main solution.
+Several example projects are located in [cs/playground](https://github.com/Microsoft/FASTER/tree/master/cs/playground) (available through the solution).
+You can also check out more samples in the unit tests in [/cs/test](https://github.com/Microsoft/FASTER/tree/master/cs/test), which can be run through the solution or using NUnit-Console.
+A basic YCSB benchmark is located in [cs/benchmark](https://github.com/Microsoft/FASTER/tree/master/cs/benchmark), also available through the main solution.

 ## Checkpointing and Recovery

+FASTER supports checkpoint-based recovery.
+Recall that each FASTER threads start a session, associated with a unique Guid.
+All FASTER thread operations (Read, Upsert, RMW) carry a monotonic sequence number.
+At any point in time, one may call `Checkpoint` to initiate an asynchronous checkpoint of FASTER.
+After calling `Checkpoint`, each FASTER thread is (eventually) notified of a sequence number, such that all operations until, and no operations after, that sequence number, are guaranteed to be persisted as part of that checkpoint.
+During recovery, threads continue their session with the same Guid using `ContinueSession`, and are provided the thread-local sequence number until which that session hash been recovered.
+The new thread may use this information to replay all uncommitted operations since that point.

+FASTER supports two notions of checkpointing: Snapshot and Fold-Over.
+The former is a full snapshot of in-memory into a separate snapshot file, whereas the latter is an incremental checkpoint of the changes since the last checkpoint.
+Fold-Over effectively moves the read-only marker of the hybrid log to the tail, and thus all the data is persisted as part of the same hybrid log (there is no separate snapshot file).
+All subsequent updates are written to new hybrid log tail locations, which gives it its incremental nature.
+You can find checkpointing examples [here](https://github.com/Microsoft/FASTER/blob/master/cs/test/SimpleRecoveryTest.cs) and [here](https://github.com/Microsoft/FASTER/tree/master/cs/playground/SumStore).